-- Kneading plays the major role in making proper Rosogolla.
+- Kneading plays a major role in making proper Rosogolla.
 It is required to knead Chana to make it smooth to get soft Rosogolla.

-- I have used a plate for this process and kneaded entire Chana in batches using my palm (as shown in the picture).
+- I used a plate for this process and kneaded the entire Chana in batches using my palm (as shown in the picture).

 - Cover it with a cloth and make the syrup before making the Round balls.

 - For making Rosogolla we need light syrup.
 I have used Khejur Gur or Date Palm Jaggery and Sugar in a ratio of 2:1 for making the syrup.